 My Sister, Martha

-By D. A. Sharpe
+Compiled by D. A. Sharpe

 Martha de Noailles Sharpe was born September 7, 1927.
 She is the elder of my two sisters, the only siblings of mine.
 The 1927 year of Martha's birth was a whirlwind year for the nation.
 Frank Billings Kellogg, U.S. Secretary of State, proposed a pact for reunification of the world powers to conclude the loose strings remaining from World War I. It was finally agreed to the following year and became known as the Kellogg-Briand Pact.
 His accomplishments with that pact earned him the 1929 Nobel Peace Prize.
 Frank is Martha's sixth cousin, twice removed.
-The photo is of Martha in 1986, when she was age 59.

 It also was the year Ernest Hemingway wrote his "Men without Women" short stories, Franz Kafka wrote "Amerika," Upton Sinclair wrote "Oil" and Sinclair Lewis wrote "Elmer Gantry."
-The theater world was stunned with the first talkie movie, "The Jazz Singer," staring Al Jolson.
+The theater world was stunned with the first talkie movie, "The Jazz Singer," starring Al Jolson.
 That exciting introduction to audio thrill began with the curtain raising to an empty dark screen, the audience embracing a stillness of silence, which was shattered with the golden-throated voice of Al Jolson saying from behind the blank screen, "You ain't heard nothing yet!"

 For the musical lovers, Jerome Kern and Oscar Hammerstein II wrote "Show Boat" that year.
 Richard Rodgers and Lorenz Hart wrote "A Connecticut Yankee."
 The popular songs for 1927 were "Old Man River," "My Blue Heaven," "Let a Smile Be Your Umbrella" and "Blue Skies."